Laws in Wales Acts 1535 and 1542

-The Laws in Wales Acts 1535 and 1542 (Y Deddfau Cyfreithiau yng Nghymru 1535 a 1542) or the Acts of Union (Y Deddfau Uno), were acts of the Parliament of England under King Henry VIII of England, causing Wales to be incorporated into the realm of the Kingdom of England.
+The Laws in Wales Acts 1535 and 1542 (Y Deddfau Cyfreithiau yng Nghymru 1535 a 1542), also called the Acts of Union (Y Deddfau Uno), were acts of the Parliament of England under King Henry VIII causing Wales to be incorporated into the realm of the Kingdom of England.

 The legal system of England and the norms of English administration, including the use of the English language only, were applied to a mainly Welsh-speaking Wales.
 This created a single state and legal jurisdiction, which is now called England and Wales.

-Before these acts, Wales had already been annexed by England in 1284 but was excluded from parliamentary representation.
+In 1284, with the Statute of Rhuddlan, England had annexed Wales, which was excluded from parliamentary representation in Westminster.
 Wales was divided between the Principality of Wales and many feudal territories called the marcher Lordships, which were effectively unified under the laws.
 The English system of county government was also extended across all of Wales.

 Background

 After Henry VIII made himself the head of the Church of England in 1534, Wales was seen as a potential problem.
-Some ambitious men unhappy with the Penal laws against the Welsh in Wales were frustrated by legal complexities.
+Some ambitious men unhappy with the penal laws against the Welsh in Wales were frustrated by legal complexities.
 Wales had also been the landing ground for Henry VII and was close to Catholic Ireland.

 Thomas Cromwell, by 1534 principal secretary and chief minister to Henry VIII, brought forward Acts of Parliament to unify Wales with England.
 The first of these came in 1536 and was later strengthened by the Act of 1542/43.
 The two Acts aimed to integrate the legal, political, and administrative systems of Wales with England and to make English the language of the courts in Wales, which at the time was a mainly Welsh-speaking country.
-The preamble of the Acts suggests that legal differences in Wales had led to discontent, which the king wished to end.
+The preamble of the acts suggests that legal differences in Wales had led to discontent, which the king wished to end.

-The Acts were the result of a long process of assimilation.
+The acts were the result of a long process of assimilation.
 Wales had been annexed by England, following the conquest by Edward I, under the Statute of Rhuddlan of 1284.